takigama/bgp-test-harness-nodejs/README.md

  - add route withdrawal
  - add ability to fake connection problems and/or send notifies back to peers
  - add ability to choose start range
+ - save settings into somewhere appropriate (perhaps, but probably not), i.e. ~/.bgpfakerc